sighupio/gatekeeper-policy-manager/README.md

 ```

 > [!IMPORTANT]
-> Don't forget to replace `my-values.yaml` with the path to your values file.
+> Replace `my-values.yaml` with the path to your values file.

 ## Running locally

-GPM can also be run locally using Docker (or any other container runtime) and a `kubeconfig`.
-Assuming that the `kubeconfig` file you want to use is located at `~/.kube/config` the command to run GPM locally would be:
+You can also run GPM locally with Docker (or another container runtime) and a `kubeconfig`.
+If the `kubeconfig` file is at `~/.kube/config`, run this command:

 ```bash
 docker run -v ~/.kube/config:/home/nonroot/.kube/config -p 8080:8080 quay.io/sighup/gatekeeper-policy-manager:v2.0.0-rc.0
 ```

-Then access it with your browser by visiting [http://127.0.0.1:8080](http://127.0.0.1:8080).
+Then open [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser.

-You can also run the app binary directly, see the [development section](#development) for further information.
+You can also run the app binary directly.
+See the [development section](#development) for more information.

 ## Configuration

-GPM is a stateless application, but it can be configured using environment variables.
+GPM is a stateless application.
+You can configure it with environment variables.
 The possible configurations are:

 | Env Var Name         | Description                                                                                                                                                                                                                       | Default              |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- |